ibexa/documentation-developer/docs/search/criteria_reference/sectionidentifier_criterion.md

 # SectionIdentifier Criterion

-The [`SectionIdentifier` Search Criterion](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-Criterion-SectionIdentifier.html) searches for content based on the identifier of the Section it is assigned to.
+The [`SectionIdentifier` Search Criterion](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-Criterion-SectionIdentifier.html) searches for content based on the identifier of the Section it's assigned to.

 ## Arguments